 Days Off: As a general rule, students in the OBGYN Clerkship will have two days off per week, which will be scheduled on the weekend whenever possible.
-Goals of optimizing a student's learning experience (e.g. - not having too many students on a single service at a time) may sometimes necessitate the use of weekends.
+Goals of optimizing a student's learning experience (e.g. - not having too many students on a single service at a time) may sometimes necessitate the shifts that fall on weekend days.